minji9924/SE2020_new/workflow.md

 <br/>

 > ## 2.
 Our Branch
-We have two braches, Branch A and Branch B.
+We have two braches, Branch 1 and Branch 2.

-* Branch A
+* Branch 1
-	* Yewon, Minji and Subin will commit and push to Branch A.
+	* Yewon, Minji and Subin will commit and push to Branch 1.

-* Branch B
+* Branch 2
-	* Yejin and Yeonju will commit and push to Branch B.
+	* Yejin and Yeonju will commit and push to Branch 2.
 <br/>

 > ## 3.
 Workflow Scenario